sunsided/janusgraph-docker/README.md

 ```

 This should return a value of `47`.
 Note that after restarting, the graph is imported again, resulting in
 data duplication.
-To drop all vertices and edges, and re-import from scratch, we can run
+To drop all vertices and edges - and then re-import from scratch - we can run

 ```
 g.V().drop().iterate()